 Ceramic and porcelain tiles are the second most popular kitchen flooring choice with homeowners in Australia.
 According to Houzz’s study, 18% of kitchen renovators upgraded their flooring to ceramic or porcelain tiles last year.

 If you’d like to choose ceramic or porcelain tiles for kitchen flooring in Perth, look no further than us at Ross’s Discount Home Centre.
 We’re Perth’s largest retailer of ceramic and porcelain tiles.
-We offer a full range of tiles that are ideal for use on kitchen floors.
+We offer a full range of tiles ideal for use on kitchen floors.

 Go ahead and take a look at our collection of ceramic tiles and porcelain tiles.
 If you’d like to see the tiles in person, please feel free to pay us a visit in Guildford.
 Our tiles are in stock and ready to dispatch.
 By choosing us, you can start with your kitchen renovation immediately.

-Engineered wood is made out of several different layers including a veneer, plywood, high-density fibreboard and sometimes even hardwood.
-The use of multiple layers makes this flooring option stable while the veneer adds authenticity and beauty to it.
+Engineered wood is made out of several different layers, including a veneer, plywood, high-density fibreboard, and sometimes even hardwood.
+The use of multiple layers makes this flooring option stable, while the veneer adds authenticity and beauty to it.

 And unlike hardwood, engineered wood faces no expansion or contraction problems with changing temperatures or excess humidity.
-It also requires little to no maintenance, and it will not warp, swell or lose its shape.
+It also requires little to no maintenance, and it will not warp, swell, or lose its shape.

 There’s also an environmental benefit to choosing engineered wood over hardwood.
-Hardwood trees grow very slowly as compared to the trees used to make engineered wood.
+Hardwood trees grow very slowly compared to the trees used to make engineered wood.
 By choosing engineered wood flooring, you’re actually helping the environment.

-Another point worth mentioning is that engineered wood flooring is very easy to install.
-If you go with engineered wood and you have some experience with DIY projects, you won’t need to hire professionals for installation.
+Another point worth mentioning is that engineered wood flooring is easy to install.
+If you go with engineered wood and have some experience with DIY projects, you won’t need to hire professionals for installation.

 While these advantages may make you think that engineered wood is the ideal flooring choice, there are some problems with it.
-While engineered wood is certainly cheaper than hardwood, it is still far more expensive than tiles, laminates and other flooring options.
+While engineered wood is certainly cheaper than hardwood, it is still far more expensive than tiles, laminates, and other flooring options.

 Also, for engineered wood to be of good quality, the core layers must be made from high-quality wood, preferably hardwood.
 This can increase the cost of flooring significantly.
-If the veneer on engineered wood is too thin, the flooring will prematurely fade and lose its charm.
+If the veneer on engineered wood is too thin, the flooring will fade prematurely and lose its charm.
 Veneer also prevents refinishing and sanding opportunities.

 Hardwood is by far the most popular choice for kitchen floors.
 But, it is also one of the most expensive flooring types, and it requires heavy maintenance.

 Ceramic or porcelain tiles, on the other hand, are a much more practical choice.
 They are affordable, and they require low maintenance.
-They are also available in an endless choice of colours and designs which allow you to design your kitchen just the way you want.
+They are also available in an endless choice of colours and designs, which allow you to design your kitchen just the way you want.

 Engineered wood is the third most popular choice for kitchen floors with Australian homeowners.
-This option is designed to offer the look of hardwood, minus the maintenance requirements.
-However like hardwood, high quality engineered wood is also quite expensive.
+This option is designed to offer the look of hardwood minus the maintenance requirements.
+However, like hardwood, high-quality engineered wood is also quite expensive.
 And like hardwood, engineered wood is also prone to be affected by fluctuating temperatures.

 At the end of the day, the type of flooring you choose will depend on your budget and your preferences.
 If you’re a practical person who values your hard-earned money, go with ceramic or porcelain tiles.
 This option will offer you the best value for your money and will guarantee you’re left with an attractive kitchen.

 If you agree and haven’t yet bought tiles for your kitchen, then we can help.
-Ross’s Discount Home Centre has the biggest collection of ceramic tiles and porcelain tiles in Perth, all available at very affordable prices.
-Simply, drop by our showroom in Guildford or shop online to get your tiles today!
+Ross’s Discount Home Centre has the biggest collection of ceramic and porcelain tiles in Perth, all available at very affordable prices.
+Simply drop by our showroom in Guildford or shop online to get your tiles today!